Yakisoba

 yakisoba sauce mixture in bowl

-Add the bacon to a cold nonstick skillet.
-Turn the heat to medium high and cook, stirring frequently, until the bacon is crispy, 4 to 5 minutes.
-Using a slotted spoon, transfer the bacon to a medium bowl, leaving the fat in the skillet.
+Step 3: Cook the bacon.
+Add the bacon to a cold nonstick skillet then set over medium-high heat.
+(Starting with a cold pan helps the fat render slowly, which makes the bacon crispier and yields more flavorful drippings for cooking the veggies.)
+Cook, stirring frequently, until crispy, 4 to 5 minutes.
+Use a slotted spoon to transfer the bacon to a bowl, leaving the fat in the skillet.

 sizzling cooked bacon in cast iron skillet